-Just as the major scale is used as our pallet of notes for playing within a major key, the minor scale is used as our pallet of notes for playing in a minor key.
+Just as the major scale is used as our palette of notes within a major key, the minor scale is used as our palette of notes in a minor key.
 The minor scale has a more melancholy sound than the major scale and is usually associated with sad songs.

 Minor Key Signatures

-In previous lessons on this course, the key signatures were determined by the number of sharps or flats in the key signature.
-So the key of G major has one sharp in the key signature as the scale has one sharp.
-The key of Eb major has three flats as its scale has three flats.
-Minor key signatures are determined in the same way but it just so happens that every minor key shares its signature with another major key.
+In previous lessons, the key signatures were determined by the number of sharps or flats in the key signature.
+For example, the key of G major has one sharp in the key signature because the G Major scale has one sharp.
+The key of Eb major has three flats because the Eb Major scale has three flats.
+Minor key signatures are determined in the same way but it’s important to understand that every minor key shares its key signature with another major key.